 Game design, film directing and design of immersive installations are my main skills, but I also work with sculpture, photography, abstract painting, fashion, music tech and performance.
 City planning/Urban cultural planning has also been a part of my work as an artist and curator, often from a solarpunk and nordic futurism perspective.
 I run The Collaboratory, a lab and collective, supporting artists and unheard voices, providing shared resources and new job ops.
-Creature-centric and Playcentric perspectives, STEAM education, and diversity and inclusion are important aspects in the Collaboratory platform and my work in general.
+Creature/Being/Earth-centric and Playcentric perspectives, STEAM education, and diversity and inclusion are important aspects in the Collaboratory platform and my work in general.

-I have MFAs in film and archaeology, and many academic credits in fine arts, film, transmedia, cognitive sciences, curation/creative direction etc. I curate labs, museum and gallery exhibitions, festivals like Electrodome, and founded Sweden’s first game gallery, Epic Unidragon.
+I have a Phd in progress, MFAs in film and archaeology, and many academic credits in fine arts, film, transmedia, cognitive sciences, curation/creative direction etc. I curate labs, museum and gallery exhibitions, festivals like Electrodome, and founded Sweden’s first game gallery, Epic Unidragon.

 CV, academic transcripts and work portfolio is available at www.isdrake.com